squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  * TPROXYv4 support reached a usable form in 2.6.28.
 However several Kernels have various known bugs:
   * {X} older than 2.6.28 are known to supply IPs wrongly to Squid and other client programs.
 Avoid!
   * 2.6.28 to 2.6.36 are known to have ICMP and TIME_WAIT issues.
   * 2.6.32 to 2.6.34 have bridging issues on some systems.
-Please use 2.6.30 or 2.6.31 for production machines, they seem to work properly.

 == Squid Configuration ==
 Configure build options